XiyueWang/GenerativeText/README.md

 Our Knowledge of the External World as a Field for Scientific Method in Philosophy The Analysis of Matter

-The second problem, we will use a convolutional neural network for image colorization which turns a grayscale image to a colored image.

 ## Requirment
-This homework requires is constructed on Google Colab. <br/>
 `jupyter notebook`
 `pandas`
 `numpy`